Why Doth The Sun Reorient Take – Hymn Lyric

 In the hymn titled “Why Doth The Sun Reorient Take,” the author explores the profound significance of Christ’s birth and its impact on the world.
 The hymn beautifully portrays the idea that Jesus, as the light of the world, brings renewal, hope, and salvation.
 This hymn celebrates the birth of Christ and the transformation it brings to both heaven and earth.

 The hymn begins by questioning why the sun changes its course, breaking through its usual limits.
-The answer lies in the birth of Christ, which brings forth an even brighter light that shines upon the earth.
+The answer lies in the birth of Christ, which brings an even brighter light that shines upon the earth.
 The sun is used as a metaphor for the spiritual light that Christ brings into the world, illuminating the darkness of sin and ignorance.

 The author exclaims that the radiant day, symbolizing the light of Christ, passes too quickly.
-The brief duration of the day represents the limited time that Jesus spent on Earth, spreading His message of love, forgiveness, and redemption.
+The brief duration of the day represents the limited time that Jesus spent on Earth, spreading His message of love, , and redemption.
 However, even though His physical presence was short-lived, the impact of His teachings and sacrifice continues to resonate throughout history.

 The hymn goes on to describe the dual nature of Jesus as both God and man.
-It acknowledges that while Jesus was by the Father’s will and existed as the Son of Love, He also dwelled in the wisdom of God.
+It acknowledges that while Jesus was begotten by the Father’s will and existed as the Son of Love, He also dwelled in the wisdom of God.
 This wisdom is portrayed as the creative force behind the heavens and the foundation of light.

 The hymn emphasizes the importance of Christ’s incarnation by exploring the state of the world before His coming.
 It paints a picture of humanity trapped in idolatry, worshiping gods made of stone and brass.
 These false idols led people astray, causing them to lose sight of their true purpose and happiness.

-The hymn expresses Christ’s compassion for the plight of mankind, unwilling to let God’s creation be lost to sin and ignorance.
+The hymn expresses Christ’s for the plight of mankind, unwilling to let God’s creation be lost to sin and ignorance.
 He chooses to take on human flesh, being born as a baby, to ultimately triumph over death and bring humanity back to the embrace of the Father.

 The birth of Jesus is hailed as the bridal union between heaven and earth.
 It symbolizes the divine union of the spiritual and physical realms, with Christ being the bridge between the two.
 His birth is seen as a breath of pure humanity, breathed upon Him by the Creator Himself.